Overview of co-authoring in SharePoint Server

 Audience: IT Professionals

-Use the co-authoring feature in SharePoint Server or SharePoint Online to enable multiple users to work on a document, at any time, without interfering with each other's changes.
+Use the co-authoring feature in SharePoint Server to enable multiple users to work on a document, at any time, without interfering with each other's changes.
 Co-authoring removes barriers to server-based document collaboration and helps organizations to reduce the overhead associated with traditional document sharing through attachments.
-This functionality requires no additional server setup and is the default state for documents stored in SharePoint Server and SharePoint Online.
+This functionality requires no additional server setup and is the default state for documents stored in SharePoint Server.
 Co-authoring functionality is managed by using the same tools and technologies that are already used to manage SharePoint, helping to minimize the impact on administrators.

 Office provides co-authoring functionality for Word, PowerPoint, OneNote, and Visio.
-If you are using SharePoint Online or have SharePoint Server configured to use Office Web Apps Server, users can also co-author documents in Word, PowerPoint, Excel, and OneNote Web Apps.
+If you have SharePoint Server configured to use Office Web Apps Server, users can also co-author documents in Word, PowerPoint, Excel, and OneNote Web Apps.

-This article is for IT Professionals.
-It applies to planning for co-authoring in an organization. > Are you looking for help with co-authoring?
-You may be looking for Document collaboration and co-authoring, which will help you understand and use the co-authoring and versioning features of SharePoint Server.
+This article is for IT Professionals managing SharePoint Server. > Are you looking for help with co-authoring?
+You may be looking for Document collaboration and co-authoring, which will help you understand and use the co-authoring and versioning and applies to SharePoint Online.

 In traditional collaboration, documents are shared via email attachments.
 Tracking versions and edits from multiple authors is difficult and time-consuming for users.
 Email systems have to contend with storing multiple copies of the same document, not to mention increased network traffic as documents are sent repeatedly.